 When Revit regenerates the model, it does so in all open views.
 Use the Close Inactive Windows command to close open windows that you’re not using.

 Removes unused content from the Revit file, such as families, groups, materials, and more.
 These items help increase the file size, so if you don’t need them, delete them.
-You can always bring them back if you need them later.
+The good thing is that if you need them later you can retrieve them.